yusifsalam/pathfinder_tira/Documentation/Specification.md

 ## Problem statement

-There are various pathfinding algorithms in existence, each with their strenghts and weaknesses.
-This project compares the performances of some of the most prominent pathfinding algorithms for a number of concrete 2D maps.
+There are various pathfinding algorithms in existence, each with their strengths and weaknesses.
+This project aims to compare the performances of some of the most prominent pathfinding algorithms for a number of concrete 2D maps.

 ## Data structures and algorithms